wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

 	key1:
 	key2:

 Following the separator, you can optionally add a value.
-The value can be identical to others, but the key must remain unique.
+Values can be repeated, but the keys must be unique.

 .. code-block:: none